 Outdoor Warning Sirens

 Outdoor Warning Sirens (OWS) are primarily used to warn citizens of approaching severe weather conditions while outdoors.
-However, they are also used for other emergencies such as a hazardous chemical spill which may require sheltering in place or evacuating.
-People visiting our parks, in their yard, or at other outdoor locations in the city would hear the loud sound from the OWS.
+However, they are also used for other emergencies such as a hazardous chemical spill, which may require sheltering in place or evacuating.
+People visiting our parks, in their yard, or at other outdoor locations in the City would hear the loud sound from the OWS.
 After hearing the OWS, please seek more information from local radio and television broadcasts.

 The emergency management teams of each city have worked together developing plans and guidelines in an effort to be consistent when activating their sirens during critical public emergency events.
-However, there will be conditions when our neighboring cities may activate their systems and be heard in Bedford and the event does not affect us causing confusion.
+However, there will be conditions when our neighboring cities may activate their systems and be heard in Bedford and the event does not affect us, causing confusion.
 In most cases, all cities in our area use the guidelines listed above when activating outdoor warning sirens.

-When do we test them?
+When do we test the sirens?

 The City performs a system test on the first Wednesday of each month at 1 p.m., unless there is a severe weather warning or a dark overcast that day.
 The “loud test” is a full test of each siren checking all functions usually lasting up to two minutes.
 The “growl test” performs the same assessment as the “loud test” except the siren speaker bell only makes one full rotation with sound usually lasting less than 30 seconds.
 We also test each siren’s electronics twice daily notifying emergency management of the results and reporting any issues by pager and email.